Dual Nationality and Abuse of Right

 Nationality planning and “treaty shopping” by corporations

-The same principles apply to corporations, when they structure or restructure their holdings, in a way to secure deliberately the protection of certain investment treaties or legislations.
-A domestic investor that would not otherwise benefit from the rights of foreign investors may form a company, for example, in a ICSID contracting State with its home country as a vehicle to be able to bring claims against its State.
+The same principles apply to corporations that structure or restructure holdings to deliberately gain protection under specific investment treaties or laws.
+A domestic investor may create a foreign company to access ICSID protections and bring claims against its own State as a foreign investor.
 To avoid this practice, commonly known as nationality planning or treaty shopping, International Courts have developed the concept of abuse of process.

 One of the most recent and publicly known case in which the doctrine was applied is the arbitration brought by Philip Morris against the Government of Australia.
 The case originated after Australia enacted the Tobacco Plain Packaging Act, a legislation that removed brands from cigarette packs.
 Philip Morris served a Notice of Arbitration against Australia claiming that the enacted legislation amounted to an expropriation of its intellectual property rights.
 The Tribunal concluded that: